wxguy/nvim/README.md

 ## Important

-The configurations rely on pyright for auto-completion.
-If you find pyright delays in providing suggestion, then it is most likely that you have kept you python file in a place you have deep subdirectories i.e. home directory.
-To overcome this, you have to move your file in a directory having proper Python package directory structure.
+The configurations rely on `pyright` for auto-completion on Python files.
+If you find `pyright` delays in providing auto suggestions, then it is most likely that you have kept you Python file in a place having deep sub-directories i.e. home directory.
+To overcome this, you have to move your file in a directory having `proper` Python package directory structure.